This post has already been read 80893 times!

-Artificial Intelligence is already enhancing our lives as consumers, now it is picking up momentum in supply chain management and logistics.
+Artificial Intelligence and machine learning is already enhancing our lives as consumers, now it is picking up momentum in supply chain management and logistics.

 In the last decade, Artificial Intelligence (AI) has come roaring out of high-tech labs to become something that people use every day without even realizing it.
 In addition to powering numerous apps and other digital products, AI stands to benefit all industries, including supply chain and logistics.